huangli712/Flink/README.md

 # FLINK

-The FLINK project is a collection of some useful fortran modules and subroutines, which are widely used in the other numerical programs.
+The FLINK library is a collection of some useful fortran modules and subroutines, which are widely used in the other (home-made) numerical programs.

 ## Version